sowakarol/tutty.js/README.md

 ```
 npm install bootstrap@3
 ```
-Add proper id to HTML elements to which you would like to display hints.
+Remember to add proper ID to those HTML elements where you would like to display hints.

 2. Create `tutty-configuration.json` file which has format like this:
 ```
 {